Seeking value primarily in the non-US developed markets

 Highlights

-• Per Causeway history, we use unjustified share price weakness to add to existing positions where our investment thesis remains intact.
-Market dislocations may also create opportunities to initiate new investments in high-quality businesses at more attractive values.
+• Consistent with Causeway’s longstanding approach, we use unjustified share price weakness to add to existing positions where our investment thesis remains intact, while market dislocations have created additional opportunities to initiate new positions in high-quality businesses at more attractive valuations.

 Portfolio Attribution